Animal Legal Defense Fund Lawsuit Aims to Rescue Remaining Animals from Iowa Roadside Zoo

 Complaint alleges Cricket Hollow Zoo routinely violates state cruelty laws by neglecting hundreds of animals

-Des Moines, Iowa – The Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, filed a lawsuit on behalf of four Iowa residents against Cricket Hollow Zoo, for chronic violations of state animal cruelty laws.
+Des Moines, IA – The Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, filed a lawsuit on behalf of four Iowa residents against Cricket Hollow Zoo, for chronic violations of state animal cruelty laws.
 Cricket Hollow Zoo has a long history of keeping animals in inhumane and illegal conditions.

 After multiple legal challenges by the Animal Legal Defense Fund that revealed Cricket Hollow Zoo’s persistent neglect of its animals, the U.S. Department of Agriculture (USDA) revoked Cricket Hollow Zoo’s exhibitor license and issued a $10,000 penalty in November 2017, which Cricket Hollow Zoo has appealed.
 More than 200 animals remain at the facility.